 Instant film cameras are fairly inexpensive, yet super cool gadgets to capture and share memories with.
 Even though they're quite affordable, they require users to purchase film for their shots, so if you're an overly active shutterbug, you might be better off with a digital camera.

-The Fujifilm instax mini 90 is the best instant camera worth your attention.
-It has a cool retro design, as well as the ability to automatically adjust its settings based on the lighting conditions.
-It can also deliver high-quality prints in seconds.
+This option from Fujifilm is the best instant camera worth your attention, according to USA Today, Wirecutter, and Best Reviews.
+We agree!
+It has a cool retro design and a viewfinder, as well as the ability to automatically adjust its settings based on the lighting conditions.
+Most importantly, it delivers high-quality prints in just seconds.

-Other image capture modes include macro, a slow shutter speed for capturing light trails, and a double-exposure mode, where two images are produced on a single sheet of film.
-The camera is available in two colors — brown and black.
+Other image-capture modes include macro, a slow shutter speed for capturing light trails, and a double-exposure mode, where two images are produced on a single sheet of film.
+The camera is available in two colors — brown and black, and it has a rechargeable battery so you don't have to worry about swapping batteries when the camera dies.

 Best Budget Buy